 That said, you can reissue an LE any time you want under two circumstances.
 First, you can reissue it as a courtesy any time you want (which I personally don't recommend).
 Some financial institutions believe that this helps the customer to better understand the loan terms, so they will reissue a Loan Estimate for any minor change to the LE.
 To me, however, I don’t view this as a best practice as multiple LEs will cause confusion in regards to calculating the tolerances.
 The way the rules work is that tolerances are calculated off of the original Loan Estimate, unless there is a valid reason for providing a new LE.
 This means that banks or Credit Unions that provide “courtesy” LEs to customers must discern the difference between an LE that adjusts fee tolerances (such as an LE that results from a changed circumstance) and a courtesy LE that does not adjust the fee tolerances.
 As you can imagine, this can become extremely complicated very quickly when a financial institution is providing courtesy LEs.
 Therefore, my recommendation is to only provide a revised loan estimate when it is required or will have an effect on fee tolerances.

-The second time you can (but aren’t required to) provide a revised Loan Estimate is if you want to change your fees due to a changed circumstance.
+The second time you can provide a revised Loan Estimate is if you want to change your fees due to a changed circumstance.
+(In fact, if you want to change your fees due to a changed circumstance, you absolutely MUST issue a revised estimate - you just have an option to not provide a revised estimate if you are willing to eat any increases in fees and not pass them on to a customer).
 Technically, this section of Regulation Z is not referred to as "changed circumstances" but is 1026.19(e)(3) which is titled "Revised Estimates."
 This "revised estimates section" provides a total of five optional reasons where a revised Loan Estimate can be used to reset "good faith" (i.e. your tolerance calculations), if a financial institution would choose to do so.
 These reasons include 1) changed circumstance affecting settlement charges, 2) changed circumstance affecting eligibility, 3) revisions requested by the consumer, 4) the expiration of fees without the consumer's intent to proceed, and 5) certain instances in delayed settlement date on a construction loan.
-The reality is that a bank or credit union is never required to provided a new LE for one of these five reasons - as long as they are comfortable with any fee changes resulting from the changed circumstance, they don’t need to reissue the LE.
+The reality is that a bank or credit union is never technically required to provided a new LE for one of these five reasons - as long as they are comfortable with not passing any fee changes on to a customer which results from the changed circumstance..
 That said, by all means, a financial institution can reissue the LE if they want to revise their fee tolerances when there is a valid reason to do so, such as a changed circumstance affecting settlement charges.

 Rules for the Revised Loan Estimate